-I’ve just had my first ‘Platinum’ experience with Singapore Airlines at Changi Airport, and it was atrocious.
+I’ve just had my first ‘Platinum’ experience with Singapore Airlines in their KrisFlyer Gold Lounge at Changi Airport, and it was atrocious.

 I’m back in living hell, sitting on an A380 in 46D with an elderly gentleman’s jacket hanging over the central armrest pushed against the back of my seat, causing my spine to contort like a Cirque du Soleil performer.
 We haven’t even taken off, and he’s ignoring me, pretending to sleep while I try and push his jacket away.

 But let me tell you about the morning I’ve had.
 It started at the Singapore Airlines Economy Check In counter where I was disturbed to find no priority line.
 I asked where it was and was redirected to another counter a hundred or so meters away, not before being asked if I had the appropriate credentials to use it.
 Upon arriving, I swiftly presented my Virgin Velocity Platinum Card.
 Now one would assume a smile or some consideration of special treatment being a Platinum member of an airline Singapore Airlines owns 23.11 percent of, I, however, wasn’t so fortunate.

 My ticket was purchased for me, by a client, through a travel agent and couldn’t be upgraded, no matter how many points I was willing to throw at the problem.
 I ask if I can have an Aisle seat as close to the front of Economy as possible.
 The male clerk says I already have one, despite the fact I didn’t manage my booking at any stage.
 Surprised, I then ask him if he can assign me an aisle seat with a spare next to it, anywhere in the cabin, and he dismisses my question quicker than I’ve asked it.